mymindstorm/matrix-appservice-mumble/README.md

 4. Create a file `mumble-config.yaml`

-    - Look at the [mumble-config.yaml.example](https://github.com/mymindstorm/matrix-appservice-mumble/blob/master/mumble-config.yaml.example) file for an example
+    - Copy the contents of [mumble-config.yaml.example](https://github.com/mymindstorm/matrix-appservice-mumble/blob/master/mumble-config.yaml.example) into `mumble-config.yaml` and change the options as needed.

     - `matrixRoom` should be a private room